WPChill/imageseo-wordpress/readme.txt

 = Do I lose my alt if I downgrade my plan ? =

 Of course not !

-You will keep the alt texts we generated for you.
+= What is the difference between alt text and alt tag ? =

+Alt text (alternative text), also known as "alt attributes," “alt descriptions," or technically incorrectly as "alt tags,” are used within an HTML code to describe the appearance and function of an image on a page.
+There is no difference between alt text and alt tag.

 = How to write all text ? =